Simplicity: Effective Slow Motion Instant Replay

 Still doing replay on tape?

-Save those expensive VTR head hours for when you actually need to deliver
+Save those expensive VTR head hours for when you actually need to

 Sport is a great, yet affordable replay system, and doubles as a general